chrisme86/mplex-demo-app/Readme.md

 - It runs on [http://localhost:8091](http://localhost:8091).
 - It allows the software to be tested without needing the physical device.

-**client-api**
+**device (deprecated)**

+- This was a shared module that acted as interface between the client and the emulator.
+- It was initially designed to handle both synchronous commands and asynchronous events via one WebSocket connection.
+- this was replaced by the `rest-api` and `websocket` modules as they separate the two communation ways, and they make use of Spring Boot features like Spring REST client and STOMP:

+**rest-api**

-- A shared module that defines the API for communication between the client and the emulator.
+- A shared module that defines a REST API communication between the client and the emulator.
+The client sends a request to the emulator, waits while the emulator processes the request and sends a response back.
+This is synchronous.
-- It contains separate data structures and interfaces used for:
-    - sending synchronous commands via **HTTP REST**: API first approach
-    - receiving asynchronous events via **WebSocket**
+- it does the work of the former commands in the `device` module.
 - technologies:
     - openapi-generator for generating the API commands on the client and emulator side
     - Spring REST client for handling the API commands in the client